RONNCC/ronncc.github/_posts/2020-02-06-psych-11-theories-of-personality.md

     	- Final goal comes about as result of creative power
         - Creativity works in conjunction with heredity (brains/skills/talents) + environment (opportunities/encouragement/feedback) to help create final goal
      - Final goal shapes our behaviors (result of trying to reach this final goal) and hence creates personality

+- Final Goal
+	-  two possibilities for Final Goal: striving for Personal Superiority (which is unhealthy) or striving for Success (which is healthy)

+- 4/5 yo's with Preliminary Goals
+	- "Fictions": ideas that have no objective reality to them

+Preliminary goals guide a person's life regardless of their ability to provide what the person thinks these Goals will provide.
+They will build on these further ("style of life").

+_Law of the Low Doorway_

+- Your Goals toward Superiority are ineffective, but you can't see past your rigidity and you continue to use them
+-  to achieve Superiority, you must be able to adjust your Goals in response to the feedback you're getting - you need to learn from your experiences

+Healthy Superiority
+- absolute support towards a child's growth AND a model for a constructive response to disappointment and "failure"
+- Contrast that to an environment in which a child striving for Superiority encounters jeering and put-downs.
+Such a child may actually work extra hard to prove his abilities and reach success.
+Unfortunately, he is angry and resentful for the lack of encouragement in his life, and he will replicate that model of human interaction as he moves toward Personal Superiority.

 # Chapter 4